 Beginning in Spring 2021, CNM Ingenuity has tuition assistance available for New Mexico residents interested in participating in immersive training opportunities.
-Funding is based on financial need and is available only after other funding sources have been explored.
+Funding is based on financial need and is available only after other funding sources, including WIOA, DVR and JTA listed below, have been explored.
 In addition to the application, selected recipients will need to complete a Learner Tuition Stipend Form and submit a W-9.
 Click here to view and submit the application.
 The application lists the eligible trainings.

 Workforce Investment Opportunity Act (WIOA)

 The federal Workforce Investment Opportunity Act (WIOA) is legislation that is designed to strengthen and improve our nation’s public workforce system and help get Americans, including youth and those with significant barriers to employment, into high-quality jobs and careers and help employers hire and retain skilled workers.
 WIOA funding provides training funds for jobs in demand.
 Contact the New Mexico Workforce Connection at WIOA@wccnm.org or call 505.843.1900 for more details on WIOA program eligibility and enrollment.

 Scholarships through the Bosomworth Workforce Scholarship Endowment may be available for students enrolled or about to be enrolled in a CNM Ingenuity program.
 Doug and Joan Bosomworth established and funded an endowment that provides small scholarships to working individuals who have a sincere desire to improve their workplace capabilities and earning power.
 To qualify for this need-based aid, recipients must be a New Mexico resident with a minimum of two (2) years post-high school work experience.
 Note that recipients do not have to be high school graduates.
 For application information and requirements, please email firstname.lastname@example.org with the subject line “Request for Bosomworth Scholarship Application.”